lucee/las/committee/sub_committees.md

 - require funding or resources from LAS, or;
 - are deemed controversial enough to need a referendum of LAS Members

-LAS sub committees should be no more than 7 persons in size.
+LAS sub committees should ideally be no more than 7 persons in size.
 The purpose of the sub committee may determine the makeup of its members.
-Any limitations on membership will only be applied in the interest of furthering the committee's purpose.
+However, any limitations on membership will only be applied in the interest of furthering the committee's purpose.

 ## Roles & Responsibilities